guhilling/citi-workshop-20201102/4.3.0-DEV/workshop/modules/module-04-new-nodes/04-new-nodes.md

 After that we will just follow the steps we did with worker03.hX.rhaw.io.

+Adding new Node to Cluster after 24+ hours

 > After 24 hours the cluster rotates the first time the certificates!
 If you want to add a new node after this 24 hours we have to use the new certificate!

+When installing OCP4 clusters a bootstrap certificate is created and is used on the master nodes.
+Because certificates can not be revoked, this certificate is made with a short expiry time and 24 hours after cluster installation, it can not be used again.

 An attempt to add a new node ends up with a failure due to certificate signed by unknown authority!